Deterministic Teleportation and Universal Computation Without Particle Exchange: Exchange-free Teleportation

-We now move to an exchange-free implementation of teleportation.
-This is based on the quantum teleportation first devised by Bennett et al \cite{Bennett1993Teleporting}, but recast such that there is no need for previously-shared entanglement between Alice and Bob, nor classical communication between then.
-Our teleportation scheme is shown in Fig.\ref{fig:Teleprot}.
+We now {show how we can use this exchange-free controlled-Z gate to form the basis of an} exchange-free implementation of teleportation.
+This is based on the quantum teleportation first devised by Bennett \textit{et al} \cite{Bennett1993Teleporting}, but recast such that there is no need for previously-shared entanglement between the two communicants (here, Alice and Charlie), nor classical non-counterfactual communication between then.
+Our {exchange-free} teleportation scheme is shown in Fig.~\ref{fig:Teleprot}.

-In this protocol, we have a photon-polarisation qubit at Alice, and an entangled pair of qubits, one trapped-atom and the other photon-polarisation, at Bob.
-Alice's qubit is instantiated in the state to be teleported, e.g. by a third party, while Bob's two modes are in the maximally entangled state
+In this protocol, we have a photon-polarisation qubit at Alice, and an entangled pair of qubits, one trapped-atom and the other photon-polarisation, at Bob and Charlie respectively.
+Alice's qubit is instantiated in the state to be teleported, e.g. by a third party, while Bob and Charlie's two modes are in the maximally entangled state $\ket{H}\ket{0}+\ket{V}\ket{1}/\sqrt{2}$ (which can be created exchange-free using an exchange-free CZ-gate and two Hadamard gates, to enact an exchange-free CNOT, plus an extra Hadamard gate).

-(which can be created by Bob sending an $H$-polarised photon into the cavity, when it is in the superposition $(\ket{0}+\ket{1})/\sqrt{2}$, and then recombining the photon's components from the transmitted and reflected outputs at a polarising beamsplitter, after applying a $H\rightarrow V$ rotation on the path from the transmitted side).

 To enact teleportation, Bob first applies a Hadamard gate to his trapped-atom qubit, before Alice applies an exchange-free controlled-Z gate, with her photonic qubit as the control and and Bob's trapped-atom qubit as the target.
 Bob and Alice then apply Hadamard gates onto their respective qubits, before measuring the states in the computational basis for Bob, and in the $H/V$ basis for Alice, together performing a complete Bell measurement.
-Bob then either flips or doesn't flip the polarisation of his photonic qubit based on the classical measurement outcome of his trapped-atom qubit.
-Alice then, based on the classical measurement outcome of her qubit, either performs an exchange-free controlled-Z on Bob's photonic qubit with her control set to $\ket{1}$ by blocking both runs, or else sets her control to $\ket{0}$ by not blocking both runs.
-These last two steps by Bob and Alice respectively act as the feed-forward step of teleportation (which next-generation trapped atoms are expected to allow) leaving Bob's photonic qubit in the state of Alice's original qubit.
+Bob then either flips or doesn't flip the polarisation of Charlie's photonic qubit based on the classical measurement outcome of his trapped-atom qubit.
+He does this as follows.
+Based on the classical measurement outcome of his qubit, he either performs an exchange-free controlled-Z on Charlie's photonic qubit with his control set to $\ket{1}$, or else sets his control to $\ket{0}$.
+The two Hadamard gates transform the Z operation into an X. Alice then, based on the classical measurement outcome of her qubit, either performs an exchange-free controlled-Z on Charlie's photonic qubit with her control set to $\ket{1}$, or else sets her control to $\ket{0}$.
+These last two steps by Bob and Alice respectively act as the feed-forward step of teleportation, leaving Charlie's photonic qubit in the state of Alice's original qubit.